scrabbletank/farhome-rules/rulesdoc.md

 Curse a creature you can see with pain.
 Make a spellcasting roll against the creatures willpower save.
 On success the creature takes an extra wound die every time they take damage, or a full wound on a critical.

-You may target an additional creature for every level above 5th.
+You may target an additional creature for every level cast above 5th.

 ___
 #### Heart Grip